OCA/pylint-odoo/README.md

 development-status-allowed | Manifest key development_status "%s" not allowed.
 Use one of: %s. | C8111 except-pass | pass into block except.
 If you really need to use the pass consider logging that exception | W8138 external-request-timeout | Use of external request method `%s` without timeout.
-It could wait for a long time | E8106 invalid-commit | Use of cr.commit() directly - More info https://github.com/OCA/odoo-community.org/blob/master/website/Contribution/CONTRIBUTING.rst#never-commit-the-transaction | E8102 license-allowed | License "%s" not allowed in manifest file. | C8105 manifest-author-string | The author key in the manifest file must be a string (with comma separated values) | E8101
+It could wait for a long time | E8106 inheritable-method-lambda | Use `%s=lambda self: self.%s()` to preserve inheritability.
+More info at https://github.com/OCA/odoo-pre-commit-hooks/issues/126 | E8148 inheritable-method-string | Use string method name `"%s"` to preserve inheritability.
+More info at https://github.com/OCA/odoo-pre-commit-hooks/issues/126 | E8147 invalid-commit | Use of cr.commit() directly - More info https://github.com/OCA/odoo-community.org/blob/master/website/Contribution/CONTRIBUTING.rst#never-commit-the-transaction | E8102 license-allowed | License "%s" not allowed in manifest file. | C8105 manifest-author-string | The author key in the manifest file must be a string (with comma separated values) | E8101